 21 Dec Alumni Spotlight – Ajai Thandi ’09

 Ajai Thandi, Class of 2009, gave up his corporate career as an investment banker to co-found one of India’s most popular coffee brands, Sleepy Owl Coffee.
-In this interview, Ajai shares with us about how Woodstock School’s holistic approach towards education played a role in him being self-analytical and for instilling multi-dimensional thinking.
+In this interview, Ajai shares how Woodstock School’s holistic educational approach helped him develop strong self analysis and multi-dimensional thinking skills.
 He fondly remembers his time at Woodstock and talks about his many experiences of the dorms with some of his closest friends.
-Featured in the Forbes 30 under 30 India’ for the year 2020, Ajai describes his idea of success and his company’s ongoing mission of making coffee one of the largest consumed beverages in India.
+Featured in Forbes India’s 30 under 30 list in 2020, Ajai describes his idea of success and his company’s ongoing mission of making coffee one of the largest consumed beverages in India.

 How would you describe your Woodstock experience?